sl-solution/InMemoryDatasets.jl/docs/src/man/transpose.md

 ### Passing `Tuple` of column selectors

 The column selector of the `transpose` function can be also a `Tuple` of column selectors.
 In this case, InMemoryDatasets does the transposition for each element of the tuple and then horizontally concatenates the output data sets to create a single data set.
 This provides extra flexibility to the user for reshaping a data set.
-By default, the `variable_name` is set to `nothing`, when `Tuple` of column selectors is passed as the argument.
+By default, the `variable_name` is set to `nothing`, when `Tuple` of column selectors is passed as the argument, however, we can supply different names for each element of the `Tuple`.

 Since the column names for the output data set can be the same for all elements of the tuple, `transpose` automatically modifies them to make them unique.
 Nevertheless, by passing `renamecolid`, we can customise the column names.